timsutton/aamporter/README.md

 ### Revoked updates

 Adobe retains some old updates in its feed, marking them as revoked.
 By default, aamporter will not fetch and import these, but this can be overrided with the `--include-revoked` option.
-CS updates are almost always cumulative patches, and CS apps are not easily reverted to previous versions (instead requiring a full uninstall/reinstall), but there may particular scenarios for some environments where it's useful to have the earlier versions of updates available.
+CS updates seem to be always cumulative patches, and CS apps are not easily reverted to previous versions (instead requiring a full uninstall/reinstall), but you may want to collect previous versions if there are issues with installing the latest updates.

-### Creative Cloud
+### Creative Cloud updates

+The `--build-product-plist` option can also be used against a CC application installer ESD in the same manner as CS-era products.
+However, currently aamporter does not fetch every single CC update available.

-There was a brief period after CS6's release when some CS6-era products received updates only available to Creative Cloud customers (for example, DreamWeaver 12.1 and higher).
-These updates weren't designed to be deployed to managed clients, and so aamporter skips them.
+There was period after CS6's release when some CS6-era products received updates only available to Creative Cloud customers - Illustrator and DreamWeaver got point-one updates that would not be installed by running [RemoteUpdateManager](http://helpx.adobe.com/creative-cloud/packager/using-remote-update-manager.html).
+These are mostly all branded with the `FEATURE` descriptor in the metadata feed, and seem to use a metadata element, `TargetLicensingType`, with a value of `1` to identify a CC update.

-As of June/July 2013, all CC application updates seem to be identified the same as those from CS6 and earlier, and can be retrieved and installed in the same manner.
-The `--build-product-plist` option can also be used against a CC application installer ESD.
+When the first CC application patch updates were released in June 2013, they did _not_ specify this CC-related metadata, but the Photoshop 14.1 update released in September 2013 _does_, and RemoteUpdateManager will still install these.
+So, more work must be done to determine how these updates are discerned by RemoteUpdateManager.

 ## Caveats<a name="caveats"></a>